-TO: Human Resources Directo r I, (full name of worker/patient) hereby authorize (individual or organization holding the medical records) to release to organization authorized to receive from my personal medical records (individual or e the medical information), the following medical information s: (Describe generally the information on desired to be released.)
-I give my permission for this med lical information to be used for the following purpose: but I do not give permission for an OTHER: ny other use or re-disclosure of this information. you may want to (1) specify a par describe medical information to b authorization letter; or (3) describ you do not intend to be released a additional restrictions on this authorization letter.
-For example ticular expiration date for this letter (if less than one year); (2) be created in the future that you intend to be covered by this be portions of the medical information in your records which is a result of this letter.)
-[Your right of access to a specific by your employer is provided by section 3204(e)(1)(D).]
-Full name of Employee or Legal I Representative Signature of Employee or Legal R Representative Date of Signature
+I, (full name of worker/patient) hereby authorize (individual or organization holding the medical records) to release to organization authorized to receiv from my personal medical record (individual or ve the medical information), the following medical information ds: (Describe generally the informat ion desired to be released.)
+I give my permission for this me dical information to be used for the following purpose: but I do not give permission for a any other use or re-disclosure of this information.
+OTHER: you may want to (1) specify a padescribe medical information to authorization letter; or (3) describe you do not intend to be released. e additional restrictions on this authorization letter.
+For example articular expiration date for this letter (if less than one year); (2) be created in the future that you intend to be covered by this be portions of the medical information in your records which as a result of this letter.)
+[Your right of access to a specific to your employer is provided by section 3204(e)(1)(D).]
+Full name of Employee or Legal Representative Signature of Employee or Legal Representative Date of Signature